Night Alarm

-Night Alarm is a 1934 American drama film directed by Spencer Gordon Bennet and starring Bruce Cabot as a down on his luck reporter, Hal Ashby, who tries to make a name for himself by investigating a series of bizarre arson attacks.
+Night Alarm is a 1934 American drama film directed by Spencer Gordon Bennet and starring Bruce Cabot as a down-on-his-luck reporter, Hal Ashby, who tries to make a name for himself by investigating a series of bizarre arson attacks.
 The film, which was a hit in movie theatres at the time, is now widely available in the public domain.

 Plot summary

-A reporter itching to get off the boring gardening "beat" gets a chance to investigate a series of arson fires that have been plaguing the city.
+A reporter eager to move on from the dull gardening beat gets the opportunity to investigate a string of arson fires troubling the city.
 He believes the fires are tied into a web of political corruption involving a wealthy businessman, the mayor and the police chief.
 Complications ensue when the girl assigned to help him turns out to be the businessman's daughter.